|

 for reduction to these utilitarian implements.
 Strangely,

-only a very few scrapers and one pick made of flint have
+only a very few scrapers and picks made of flint have

 appeared here among the many professionally verified artifacts

-have been found eroding from the surface near the spring on the
+have appeared eroding from the surface near the spring on the

 falling into the category of "manuport", brought in